Ugochukwuodinaka/Cholera-Outbreak-Stockholm-1853-Analysis/README.md

 ### ETL Process using the Power Query Editor:
 1. Ttranslated all the colume headers in Swedish language to English for easy understanding
-2. Translated all the rows of the Profession, Gender, and Assembly from Swesih language to English for a better understanding of the table data.
+2. Translated all the rows of the Profession, Gender, and Assembly from Swedish language to English language for a better understanding of the table data.
 3. Transformed the column types in all the tables to the right column types.
-4. Added a new column "Age_Band" from the "Age" column to enable me group the victims into age brackets using the "If Statement".
+4. Added a new column "Age_Band" from the "Age" column to enable me group the victims into age brackets using the "If function".
 5. Changed the "Date_of_Death" column type to "date".
-6. Added another column "Day" from the "Date_of_Death" column to display days of the week (sunday - saturday).
+6. Added another column "Day" from the "Date_of_Death" column to display days of the week (sunday - saturday) using the "If function".
-6. Re-ordered all the columns in the **flights** table accordingly.
+6. Re-ordered all the columns in the table accordingly.
 7. You can take a look at the raw data abd the final query editor screenshot below:

 **Raw Data**